 - Add the smoked turkey wings to the pot and submerge them in the chicken broth.
 Place a lid on the pot, turn the heat up to medium-high, and bring the pot up to a boil.
 Once the pot is boiling, turn the heat down to medium-low and simmer the peas for 1 hour 30 minutes.
 Stir the peas occasionally and flip the turkey wings over 1-2 times while cooking.
 Replace the lid every time you stir.

 - After the black eyed peas have simmered for 90 minutes, remove the turkey wings from the pot and set them aside on a separate plate.
-Now begin to smash some of the peas with the back of a spoon against the side of the pot.
+Now begin to mash some of the peas with the back of a spoon against the side of the pot.
 This will help thicken the broth.
-Continue smashing some of the peas and letting the pot simmer without a lid for 15 minutes.
+Continue mashing some of the peas and letting the pot simmer without a lid for 10-15 minutes.

 - Now peel the skin off of the turkey wings and pull the meat off the bone.
 Add the pulled turkey meat back to the pot and stir everything together.
 Serve warm with homemade cornbread and enjoy!